Roman Style Interior Design: Everything You Need to Know

 • The Roman Arch: Used for doorways or as decorative niches for statues.

-• Corinthian Columns: Intricate capitals that add verticality to a roman style living room.
+• Corinthian Columns: Detailed capitals that add verticality to a roman style living room.

 • Mosaics: Detailed floor patterns that tell a story or create geometric interest.
 By mastering these roman interior design characteristics, you turn a standard room into a breathtaking artistic masterpiece while maintaining structural stability.